tinghua-chen/blog/_posts/2024-09-26-MultiAddGPs.md

 - A disruption effect due to starvation ($$f^{(\text{disrupt}, v)}$$) for Vessels 1 and 2.

-Here's a glimpse of the math behind it:
+Here's a glimpse of the model behind it:

 $$
 \mathbf{Y}_{\cdot n} \sim \text{Multinomial}(\mathbf{\Pi}_{\cdot n})